Andy4495/Homemade-CPU/README.md

 ## Latest Updates

-### [2025-Oct-24: Starting on the Hardware][ref]
+### 2025-Oct-24: Starting on the Hardware

 [ref]: https://github.com/Andy4495/Homemade-CPU/wiki/Blog#2025-oct-24-starting-on-the-hardware

 Now that I have a pretty good idea on the design of the CPU, it's time to get started on the hardware.
-First step is the clock generator circuit.
+First step is the clock generator circuit. [(full blog entry...)][ref]

 ## Design Goals